tominekan/portfolio/README.md

 # portfolio
 A revamped portfolio website.
 This is the fruits of my labor.
+(This is very old lmao)

 Goals in the future to improve it (very far future)
 - [ ] Include more interactive elements/graphic elements